 The Sub-Fund does not use any reference benchmark to achieve the environmental or social objective.

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+• How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

 How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?